dmitribodiu/90-days-challenge/architecture.md

         to call any utility.

-        You may see attempts by some developers to abuse the utilities bar by christening as a Utility any component they wish to short-circuit across all layers.
+        You may see attempts by some developers to abuse the utilities bar by calling a Utility any component they wish to short-circuit across all layers.
 Not all components can reside in the utilities bar.

         To qualify as a Utility, the component must pass a simple litmus `test`: